halversm/sp24-lab9/README.md

 2. Why doesn’t `LoadAlias.load` calculate object IDs?
     Why does it use the IDs saved in the archive instead?
+    By using the IDs saved in the archive, you ensure the objects are loaded with the same IDs they were saved with.
+Recalculating an ID may present issues if the calculation method is different than the way it was calculated when saving.
+The ID sounds like it may contain important information, so it's best to use the same ID name for each object instead of possibly changing it during calculation.

 ### Exercise 4: Strings